searchisko/searchisko/documentation/basic_principles_and_architecture.md

 ============================================

-The **Searchisko** is a system designed to store, search and retrieve content related to Open Source Software (OSS) projects which may be distributed across multiple heterogenous systems.
+The **Searchisko** is a system designed to store, search, retrieve and aggregate content which comes from multiple heterogenous systems.

-The aim is to provide greater insight into where projects may benefit from sharing a common approach to problems as well as highlighting the contributions being made and who is contributing them.
+Originally designed for OSS community with aim to provide greater insight into where projects may benefit from sharing a common approach to problems as well as highlighting the contributions being made and who is contributing them.

-The need for the Searchisko came from the realization that individual projects often want the ability to choose their own services such as source code repositories, wikis, forums, mailing lists and issue trackers rather than relying on a centralized infrastructure.
+The need for the Searchisko came from the realization that individual OSS projects often want the ability to choose their own services such as source code repositories, wikis, forums, mailing lists and issue trackers rather than relying on a centralized infrastructure.
 Where projects are created by the same organization,